HuyHuynh-Milo/Ecommerce-Customer-RFM-Analysis-PowerBI-/README.md

 📌 **Problem Statement**

 In today's competitive market, customer retention has become as crucial as customer acquisition.
-While attracting new customers often requires a significant investment in advertising campaigns, **retaining existing ones** is both more cost-effective and more impactful in long-term profitability.
+While attracting new customers often requires a significant investment in advertising campaigns, **retaining existing ones** is more cost-effective.
 However, businesses frequently don't have a structured way to determine which set of customers is most profitable or which have the intention to leave.
 The challenge lies in segmenting customers based on their using behavior to answer key business questions:
 - Who are our most loyal and profitable that we must prioritise?
 - Which customers are at risk of churning and needing immediate attention?